-Argentina Lithium has acquired a 100% interest in over 25,500 hectares covering the Incahuasi Salar and basin in Catamarca province.
+Argentina Lithium has acquired a 100% interest in over 13,300 hectares of the Incahuasi Salar and basin in Catamarca province.
 The Company believes Incahuasi is underexplored, and in particular supports conditions for quality lithium brines at depth.

 Location & Infrastructure

 The Incahuasi salar is located in the province of Catamarca in the high plateau (Puna) region of northwestern Argentina, at an altitude of approximately 3300 metres above sea level.
 The salar is located in a hyper-arid region, receiving on average less than 30 millimetres of rain per year, a necessary condition for the creation of evaporative brines.